-- 1. When examining applications for safety authorisations submitted after the entry into force of this Regulation, national safety authorities shall apply the procedure set out in Annex I to this Regulation for assessing their conformity with requirements in Directive 2004/49/EC.
-The national safety authorities shall also use the assessment criteria set out in Annex II to this Regulation. - 2.
-During assessment, national safety authorities may accept commitments by applicants that they will manage risks through the use of contracts with third parties.
-The contracts shall also specify the exchange of information needed to ensure the safe operation of vehicles, especially in areas relating to managing maintenance.
+1. When examining applications for both Part A and Part B safety certificates submitted after the entry into force of this

+Regulation, national safety authorities shall apply the procedure set out in Annex I to this Regulation for assessing their conformity with requirements in Directive 2004/49/EC.
+National safety authorities shall use the assessment criteria set out in Annex II to this Regulation for safety certificates issued in accordance with Article 10(3) of Directive 2004/49/EC and those contained in Annex III to this Regulation for safety certificates issued in accordance with Article 10(4) of Directive 2004/49/EC.
+These criteria shall also be used in case of renewal of safety certificates in accordance with Article 10(5) of Directive 2004/49/EC.

-3. Products or services provided by contractors or suppliers to infrastructure managers shall be presumed to conform to safety requirements if the contractors, suppliers, or products are certified in accordance with relevant certification schemes established under Union legislation, for the provision of such products and services.
+- 2. During assessment, national safety authorities may accept commitments by applicants that they will manage risks through the use of contracts with third parties.
+The contracts shall also specify the exchange of information needed to ensure the safe operation of vehicles, especially in the areas relating to managing maintenance. - 3.
+Products or services provided by contractors or suppliers to railway undertakings shall be presumed to conform to safety requirements if the contractors, suppliers or products are certified in accordance with relevant certification schemes established under Union legislation, for the provision of such products and services.